adamolnar/Final_Project/MANUAL_TESTING.md

 1. Open a web browser.

-2. Navigate to the URL of a specific post detail page, e.g., [post_Detail.html](https://final-project-ada-02b27917ae0c.herokuapp.com/post/jumpstart-your-python-journey/), where `post_slug` is the slug of the post.
+2. Navigate to the URL of a specific post detail page, e.g., [Read more](https://final-project-ada-02b27917ae0c.herokuapp.com/post/jumpstart-your-python-journey/), where `post_slug` is the slug of the post.

 **Expected Results:**
 - The post detail page should load without errors.